zruss11/Final-Generator/README.md

 ## Info:

-- Written for Python 2.7 only.
+- Written for Python 2.7.13 only.

 - Includes support for US only as of now.

-- Requirements: Modules: requests
+- Requirements: Modules: requests[security]
-- pip install requests
+- pip install requests[security]

 - Other requirements: Final Account